bloomberg/chromium.bb/src/docs/mac_arm64.md

 # Chromium for arm Macs

-Apple is planning on selling Macs with arm chips by the end of 2020.
-This document describes the state of native binaries for these Macs.
+This document describes the state of Chromium on Apple Silicon Macs.

 There's a [bot](https://ci.chromium.org/p/chromium/builders/ci/mac-arm64-rel)
 that builds for arm.
 It cross-builds on an Intel machine.